About South African Association of Botanists

 South African Association of Botanists Scholarship

 The South African Association of Botanists grants SAAB Scholarships to SADEC graduates with 70% or above grade average every year.
-Three awards of R10 000 for 1 year of tertiary study at Honours level or 4th year level of study, in any botanically-related science will be given to three enrolled students this year.
+In 2021, three awards of R12 000 for 1 year of tertiary study at Honours level (or 4th year level of study) in any botanically-related science will be granted to three registered students, on a competitive basis.
 This will only be given to learners who are studying at a South African institution and are a member or applying to become a member of SAAB.
 The applicant’s supervisor must be a paid-up member of SAAB.

 Scholarship Requirements and Eligibility